Think you might have pink eye (bacterial conjunctivitis) or allergic conjunctivitis? Symptoms and treatments you need to know.

 If you are an Ontario resident with a valid OHIP card, RxToday.ca provides a FREE phone consultation with a licensed pharmacist in minutes, where you'll get assessed for a prescription.

-Get a prescription for pink eye today
+Get a prescription today

 Tips for reducing the spread of pink eye